-Oversight of the Company's ESG strategies is through the Executive Committee, Corporate Governance & Social Responsibility Committee and the Board of Directors.
-The Corporate Governance & Social Responsibility Committee of the Board of Directors is briefed on all ESG issues on a quarterly basis.
-The three pillars are governed and managed at the senior levels of the Company, with dedicated internal teams including a DE&I Council, Sustainability Steering Committee and various Community Investment program teams.
+Oversight of the Company's ESG strategies is through the Executive Committee and the Board.
+The Board has delegated certain ESG responsibilities to the Corporate Governance & Social Responsibility Committee, the Human Resources Committee and the Audit Committee, which are each briefed on applicable ESG issues on a regular basis.
+The three pillars are governed and managed at the senior levels of the Company, with dedicated internal teams including a DE&I Council, and various working groups under its Community Investment, food waste, plastics and packaging, and ethical and sustainable sourcing programs.